RemoteTechnologiesGroup/RemoteTech/modders/settings.md

 : This setting controls how the game determines whether two antennas are in range of each other.
 The options are:

     `Standard`
-    : The game works as described in the [Players' Guide](../../guide/overview/#range): a link is only possible if the distance between two ships is less than the *smaller* of the two antennas' ranges.
+    : The game works as described in the [Player's Guide](../../guide/overview/#range): a link is only possible if the distance between two ships is less than the *smaller* of the two antennas' ranges.

     `Root`
     : The two antennas can communicate as long as they are within ![Min(r1, r2) + Sqrt(r1 r2)](rootmodel.png) of each other, where r<sub>1</sub> and r<sub>2</sub> are the ranges of the two antennas, up to a limit of 100 times the omni range or 1000 times the dish range, whichever is smallest.
 A table of effective ranges for all pairs of antennas is given in an [appendix](#appendix-root-range-model).
 Since this formula doubles the effective range between two identical antennas, it is recommended to use `RangeMultiplier = 0.5` with this mode to preserve part balance.